jfollmann/markdown-magic-sample/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 ## Section 1 Sample
+- This is a section 1
 ## Section 2 Sample
+- This is a section 2
 ### Sub-Section 2.1 Sample
+- This is a section 2.1
 ### Sub-Section 2.2 Sample
+- This is a section 2.2

 ## DirTree (Auto Gen)
 <!-- AUTO-GENERATED-CONTENT:START (dirTree:dir=.) -->